 —William Blake, Augeries of Innocence (c.
 1803)

-In addition to managing the studio, I draw and write.
+In addition to managing the studio, I design, draw and write.
 I am slowly working on a book on design consciousness.
 I teach design at the University of Manitoba and recently taught at Red River College in Winnipeg.

 What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
 I worked at The Rockefeller Foundation for a while.